Bubble curtains in a lock-exchange flow: the importance of transient dynamics in the curtain-driven regime: Numerical methodology

-To test the correct implementation of our solver, we compared the results of our solver with previous results found in the literature.
+To test the correct implementation of our solver, we compared the results of our solver with previous results.
 Specifically, to test the correct implementation of the Boussinesq approximation, we compared with the results from the classical lock exchange simulations by \citet{hartel2000}; to test the correct implementation of the bubbly flow, we compared with the bubble column simulations by \citet{deen2001large} and \citet{deen2001experimental} and the fresh-fresh case by \citet{oldeman2020numerical}.
 Our simulations successfully reproduced the flow behaviour observed in these test cases.
 Finally and most importantly, we compare the complete implementation throughout the paper with the experimental results of \citet{bacot2022bubble} and the numerical results of \citet{oldeman2020numerical}.
-As will be shown, most of the key flow characteristics and overall dynamics are well reproduced.
-Small differences are still observed, but these can be explained by differences between setups.
+Although it is not feasible to exactly replicate every experimental detail (such as the sparger design or the manual gate removal), the aim is to reproduce the main flow features and dynamics, and, as will be demonstrated, our solver achieves this.